 People always have interesting reactions when I say I am a trauma therapist.
 If it’s a potential client, they often think I’m not a good fit for them because they don’t have any trauma in their life.
-If it’s an acquaintance who finds out what I do, they quickly get uncomfortable and change the subject or walk away.
-No one wants to be near trauma because they don’t think they have any, or they know they do.
+An acquaintance who finds out what I do?
+Well they quickly get uncomfortable and change the subject or walk away from the conversation.

 The work we do is first to recognize those patterns for what they are-without judgement or shame.
 Only then can we try to change them.

 No amount of experience working with people who are overcoming trauma means that I get it right all the time for myself.

 Want to know what I’m really good at?
 Preemptively messing crap up in my life so no one dies.

 - Bad with Money

 - Not Good Enough to Have Real Friends